twitocode/Tantalum/content/University/Year 1/CS 1JC3/Logic.md

 - *not* and *and*
 - *not* and *or*
-- *nand* (Sheffere stroke) or *nor* (Peirce arrow) There is also the implies function that is an implication
+- *nand* (Sheffere stroke) or *nor* (Peirce arrow)

+There is also the implies function that is an implication
 > [!NOTE]
-> There is the confusing case of b1 being False
+> There is the confusing case of b1 being False in an **implication**
 > - If the condition b1 **happens**, then b2 must follow.
 > - If b1 **doesn’t happen**, the implication makes no promise — so it’s considered **true by default** (this is called _vacuous truth_).